Breslauer Prize for Bibliography

 Please do not hesitate to contact our Prize Secretary, Mr Daniel De Simone, or any member of the jury if you have any questions.

-Submissions Adress
+Submissions Address

 Submissions for the Prize should be sent to: